 - Terracotta pots

-Green Gone is a product based on benzalkonium chloride, which effectively kills algae, moss, and lichens.
-Green Gone is a systemic moss and algae killer, meaning that it gets absorbed into the whole plant, and not just the superficial above-ground leaves and stems.
+Most moss and algae killer products are based on benzalkonium chloride, which effectively kills algae, moss, and lichens.
+Ideally you want a systemic moss and algae killer, meaning that it gets absorbed into the whole plant, and not just the superficial above-ground leaves and stems.

 1. Remove all loose leaves, debris and weeds from the area

 2. Choose a dry day with no rain forecast for at least 4 hours.